 The group's laboratories are on the 2nd floor of the West Wing of the Fraser Noble building.
 It comprises a suite of 4 research laboratories, a test of reaching/research laboratories and a small purpose-built project workshop with access to test facilities.
 These facilities were complete refurbished in 2012 as a part of a £4M investment to create a state of the art teaching an research environment.

 Our style of research fosters dynamic close engagement between researchers, industry and users bringing together teams to develop new applications and explore advanced techniques.
-Close working with Computer Scientists and other disciplines has enabled an ambitious portfolio of interdisciplinary applied research.
-Nowhere is this more evident than in the range of dot.rural projects funded as a part of the £11.8 million investment by RCUK in the Aberdeen Rural Digital Economy Hub (dot.rural).This participation is refelected in the groups engagement in the dot.rural Digital Economy hub located in the MacRobert building, where many group members also have offices.
+Close working with Computer Scientists and other disciplines has enabled an ambitious portfolio of applied research.

 ERG was established by a group of computer hardware engineers and communications researchers.
-The experience has been built-up over more than a decade through research programmes funded by organisations including: Thales-Alenia Space, EADS Astrium, Defence Research Agency (Malvern), Satellite Communications Centre (DRA Defford), Intelsat, European Space Agency (ESA), British National Space Centre (BNSC), The Joint Information Systems Committee (JISC), Engineering and Physical Sciences Research Council (EPSRC), Delta Communications (UK), the EC via its IST Programmes, the Technology Strategy Board (TSB) and consultancy to private companies.
-A number of research projects and consultancy contracts have also been completed, and the group has welcomed a range of PhD projects sponsored by Industry and other funding bodies.
+The experience has been built-up over more than a decade through research programmes funded by organisations including: Thales-Alenia Space, EADS Astrium, Defence Research Agency (Malvern), Satellite Communications Centre (DRA Defford), Intelsat, European Space Agency (ESA), British National Space Centre (BNSC), The Joint Information Systems Committee (JISC), Engineering and Physical Sciences Research Council (EPSRC), Delta Communications (UK), the EC via its IST and H2020 Programmes, the Technology Strategy Board (TSB)/BIS and consultancy to private industry.
+The group has welcomed a range of PhD projects sponsored by Industry and other funding bodies.